TheWidlarzGroup/react-native-video/docs/pages/other/caching.md

 ## Android

 Android uses a LRU `SimpleCache` with a variable cache size that can be specified by bufferConfig - cacheSizeMB.
 This creates a folder named `RNVCache` in the app's `cache` folder.
-Do note RNV does not yet offer a native call to flush the cache yet, users can expect the cache to be flushed by cleaning the app's cache.
+Do note RNV does not yet offer a native call to flush the cache, it can be flushed by clearing the app's cache.

 In addition, this resolves RNV6's repeated source URI call problem when looping a video on Android.